List of The Adventures of Tintin characters: Mr. Bolt

 Mr. Arthur Bolt is a stonemason who appears in The Castafiore Emerald, hired by Captain Haddock to fix the broken step in Marlinspike Hall, but who repeatedly fails to arrive and instead offers a continuous sequence of excuses.
 Later, Mr. Bolt is one of the people who send the Captain a telegram when his engagement to marry Bianca Castafiore is erroneously announced.
 He is also a member of the band that plays outside Marlinspike as part of the "celebrations".
 At the end of the adventure, Mr. Bolt finally arrives to fix the broken step, but it is immediately broken again.
 By the time of Tintin and the Picaros, Mr. Bolt appears to have finally fixed the step.

+Professor Cantonneau

+Paul Cantonneau is a professor of the university of Paris.
+He appears in three books.
+In the Shooting Star, he is one of the professors, gets seasick, and is assaulted by the crazy Phillipus the prophet.
+He returns in The Seven Crystal Balls.
+He is knocked into a coma while he is on the phone with Tintin.
+In Prisoners of the Sun, he is shown waking up.
+He is unconscious at one point in every book he appears in.